-1. The Operator of an offshore installation must ensure that it is fitted with oil filtering equipment:

-- (a) of a design approved by the Authority or the Administration of another state party to MARPOL 73/78; and - (b) to ensure that any oily mixture that - (i) drains from the machinery spaces, oil tanks and other parts of the installation; and - (ii) is discharged into the sea, has an oil content not exceeding 15 parts per million, after passing through the equipment.
+- 1. The Operator of an offshore installation must ensure that it is fitted with oil filtering equipment: - (a) of a design approved by the Authority or the Administration of another state party to MARPOL 73/78; and - (b) to ensure that any oily mixture that - (i) drains from the machinery spaces, oil tanks and other parts of the installation; and has an oil content not exceeding 15 parts per million, after passing through the equipment.